Dogs come in all shapes, sizes, and colors, but dog lovers treat them all with the same compassion. The sun, unfortunately, is not so kind.

-by Josh Spiert
+by guest blogger, Josh Spiert

-Dogs come in all shapes, sizes, and colors, but dog lovers treat them all with the same compassion.
-The sun, unfortunately, is not so kind.
-It may send one dog to the door panting or leave another so scorched that it’s hot to the touch.
 Several factors determine a dog’s sensitivity to heat and the sun.
+The sun may send one dog to the door panting or leave another so scorched that it’s hot to the touch.
 These variables will decide to what degree a pooch will be praying for a pool party or a place in the shade.
-Everything from the size of the dog to the color and grooming style of its fur will make a definite difference in the dog days of summer.
+Everything from the dog’s size to the color and grooming style of its fur will make a definite difference in the Dog Days of Summer.

-Another interesting note is that flat- or snub-nosed dog breeds tend to overheat easier and do not do well in hot weather.
+Another interesting note is that flat- or snub-nosed dog breeds tend to overheat easily and not do well in hot weather.
 This includes breeds like Boxers, Pugs, and Bulldogs.
 Since dogs regulate body temperature partly through panting, those that do not breathe as well also do not regulate as well.

 Acme and Dixon are roughly the same size with medium-to-long fur (or hair in Acme’s case).
 Their major differences are revealed in their coat.
-Acme has grey and white curly hair, while Dixon has mostly brown and black fur.
+Acme has grey and white curly hair, while Dixon has primarily brown and black fur.
 A dog with a darker coat will absorb heat much faster than one with a lighter coat.

 Light-colored dogs are not out of the woods either.
 Though their coats may reflect more sunlight and heat than their dark-haired friends, they are more prone to sunburns and skin problems related to sun exposure.
 Fair-skinned dogs are just as susceptible to sun sensitivity and skin cancer as fair-skinned people are.
-“Cats, dogs, and horses that spend a lot of time in the sun and have a light colored coat or lacking the black pigment around the eyes, ears, and nose, can get sunburned,” writes Dr. Janet Tobiassen Crosby, a doctor of veterinary medicine who discusses animal safety issues.
+“Cats, dogs, and horses that spend a lot of time in the sun and have a light-colored coat or lacking the black pigment around the eyes, ears, and nose, can get sunburned,” writes Dr. Janet Tobiassen Crosby, a doctor of veterinary medicine who discusses animal safety issues.
 “Long term effects of sun exposure may include skin cancers such as squamous cell carcinoma and malignant melanoma.”

 KEEP WATER AVAILABLE any time the dog is in the heat.

-WATCH for signs of heat exhaustion and heat stroke.
+WATCH FOR SIGNS of heat exhaustion and heatstroke.
 Early signs include excessive panting, stumbling, rapid heart rate, and bluish coloring on the tongue.

 USE SUNSCREEN to protect fair-skinned and light-coated dogs from burns that can lead to skin cancer and other maladies.
 Pet stores carry sunscreens specifically created for dogs that do not contain harmful or toxic ingredients.